 SANTA FE, THE TOWN

-During my professional cooking days, Santa Fe was the hub that I used for years as a short “shoulder season” between working my gig in Alaska during the summer/fall seasons to working my Colorado and Utah Ski Resorts job in the winter/spring seasons.
-It was a good circuit that enabled me to learn Southwestern from this most enigmatic and eclectic New Mexican hilltop town.
-I’ve always found Santa Fe to be both very friendly and accommodating to outsiders and tourists.
-During the Santa Fe Wine and Chile Fiesta, this was even more so.
+Santa Fe was the hub that I used for years during the shoulder seasons during my professional cooking days.
+Working my gigs in Alaska during the summer and ski resorts in the fall and winter seasons.
+It enabled me to learn Southwestern cuisine from this most enigmatic and eclectic New Mexican hilltop town.
+In addition, I’ve always found Santa Fe to be very friendly and accommodating to outsiders and tourists.
+This friendliness was even more during the Santa Fe Wine and Chile Fiesta.

-The town was eager to show the best it had to offer to the gastronomic and oenophilic public.
-Arriving early in the week gave me time to settle in and visit some of my old haunts to get in the proper mood for the four-day extravaganza.
+The town was eager to show the best is offered to the gastronomic and oenophilic public.
+Arriving early in the week allowed me to settle in and visit some of my old haunts to get in the proper mood for the four-day extravaganza.
 Since parking is at a premium in Santa Fe, I chose a location that would allow me to walk to all of the instructional and tasting venues.
-This blog post is big because the festival itself was huge!
+This blog post is significant because the festival itself was huge!

 Some of my old haunts include:

-This is by no means a complete list of great places to eat, drink, or both in Santa Fe.
-There are literally dozens of other worthy places in and around town.
-Santa Fe is a culinary destination for some, but it’s not the only thing going on in town.
+This is a complete list of great places to eat, drink, or both in Santa Fe.
+There are dozens of other worthy sites in and around town.
+Santa Fe is a culinary destination for some, but it’s not the only thing in town.
 The shopping, art, and antique market scenes are just as compelling, and I always mix them all in every time I’m in town.
 In addition, there is plenty of hiking, mountain biking, vineyard tours, and other outdoor activities here to boot.
 Santa Fe nearly has it all.

-During the Wine and Chile Fiesta week, most wine seminars and food tastings are located in or around the downtown area.
+Most wine seminars and food tastings are located in or around the downtown area during the Wine and Chile Fiesta week.
 Many are at the Santa Fe Community Convention Center, which offers quite a few rooms for the winemakers to give tastings and lectures about their respective vintages.

 Among the wine seminars were Grgich Hills, Tablas Creek Esprit (California), De Beaucastel Vertical, Selbach-Oster (Germany), Gobelsburg and Nikolhof (Austria), Donnhoff, Louis Jadot, Henri Boillot, Volnay, Domaine Paul Pernot Chassagne Montrachet (France), and Fontanafredda Barolo Vertical (Italy) to mention just a few.